makersacademy/CV/README.md

 ## Education

 #### Makers Academy (February to May 2015)
+I wrote about my experience of the three-month long bootcamp [here](http://tomcoakes.tumblr.com)

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD, SOLID, MVC
-- Software Craftsmanship
 - Ruby, Rails, Javascript, Node.js, Angular,js
 - Rspec, Jasmine
 - Agile project management
-- I wrote about my experience of the three-month long bootcamp [here](http://tomcoakes.tumblr.com)

 #### University of Kent (Graduated in 2011)

-- BA English Language and Linguistics
+- BA English Language and Linguistics - 2:1
-- 2:1
 - Media and Marketing Officer for Darwin College Student Committee

 ## Experience

-**Just IT Training and Recruitment (April 2013 to December 2014)** *Versatile Marketing Executive serving lead generation and brand awareness for three businesses in distinct sectors.*
+**Just IT Training and Recruitment (April 2013 to December 2014)**

+*Versatile Marketing Executive serving lead generation and brand awareness for three businesses in distinct sectors.*

-**West Mercia Police Service (August 2012 to April 2013)** *Member of a small team on an 8-month project involving the organisation of police crime files.*
+**West Mercia Police Service (August 2012 to April 2013)**

+*Member of a small team on an 8-month project involving the organisation of police crime files.*

 **Lasercomb Group (July 2011 to May 2012)**

 *Customer Services Executive for an industry-leader in the manufacturing of die tooling.*